 Be aware of the nature of IUU fishing, its impacts, challenges and links with other criminal activities.

-Review the main aspects of fisheries monitoring, control and surveillance systems and their application.
+Review the main aspects of Fisheries monitoring, control and surveillance systems and their application.

 Identify the role of enforcement and its critical components.